 The Identity Crisis No One Names

 The experience is disorienting in a way that surprises people who have succeeded at the highest levels.
 You can intellectually describe what you want next.
 You can articulate a compelling story in interviews.
-But there is a gap between the narrative you construct for others and the felt sense of who you actually are -- and that gap is not a confidence problem.
+But there is a gap between the narrative you construct for others and the felt sense of who you actually are.
+That gap is not a confidence problem.
 It is a neurological one.

-What I see repeatedly in this work is accomplished professionals who move through the external mechanics of a career transition with apparent competence while privately experiencing a profound disconnection between their strategic intentions and their internal sense of direction.
+What I see repeatedly in this work is accomplished professionals who move through the external mechanics of a career transition with apparent competence.
+Privately, they experience a profound disconnection between their strategic intentions and their internal sense of direction.
 They know what they should do.
 They cannot feel themselves in the future they are describing.

 The conventional approach to this problem is more strategy.
 More networking.
 More conversations.
 More action.
 The neuroscience points in a different direction entirely: the internal architecture needs to reconsolidate before external execution can be effective.